 As you all know I am a professional Affiliate Marketer.
 I generate my income from Affiliate marketing and Blogging.
 Since I do not have a company registered for my Online Business, I have been paying taxes at the hugest bracket for every buck that I earn.

 Although I have invested my money in some tax saving schemes but after a lot research I decided to to Recognize my finance from a little from Income Tax point of view.

-Here are some Tax tips for Bloggers and Freelancers based on some little information I have with respect to out Complicated Indian Tax rules.
+Here are some Tax saving tips for Affiliate Marketers and Freelancers based on some little information I have with respect to our Complicated Indian Tax rules.

 Strategy 1 : If you are NOT in the payroll of any Government of Private organization and If you are generating significant Income via Freelancing or blogging then it is always better to register a company and report all your online income under that company.

 This will help you to save tax showing your personal and official expenses under your Company.
 Major benefit of Having a Company for your freelancing or blogging business is that you can always save some tax towards general expense such as fuel, telephone bills, etc..